canonical/rockcraft/docs/tutorials.rst

   Exported to OCI archive 'hello_1.0.rock'

 At the end of the process, a file named ``hello_1.0.rock`` should be present in the current directory.
+It's the generated OCI archive tarball.

 Running OCI image in docker
 ---------------------------